hausec/PowerZure/docs/Functions/help.rst

 **Description**

-Displays info about this script.
+Lists the functions available in the script.

 .. _**Examples**-46: